marina601/discover-malta/README.md

 ### Add Trip Page

 - This feature is available only for admin users
 - They can access this page from their profile page, where the link is displayed
 - The page contains a form and asks the user to fill in the required information
 - If the form is valid the data is stored in the database and the user is redirected to the trip_details page, where they can review the trip created
 - Toast message also displayed letting the user know their trip has been added to the database.
 - Admin user may choose to edit or delete the trip from this page.
 - If a not logged in user tries to access this page, they will be redirected to the login page.
-    - If a user is logged in, but not admin tries to access this page they will see the message displayed that they do not have permission to access this page.
+- If a user is logged in, which is not an admin and tries to access this page they will see the message displayed that they do not have permission to access this page.

 ##### back to [content](#table-of-content)

 ### Update Trip Page

 - This feature is available for admin users only
 - They can access this page from trips.html or trip_detail.html pages, where the update button is displayed
 - The link takes the admin user to the pre-populated form with the trip they choose to edit.
 - Alert in the form of toast appears on the page letting them know which trip they are editing
 - Form errors are displayed to the user if the information entered is incorrect
 - Once the form is submitted, the admin user is being redirected to the trip_detail.html to check the information entered.
 - Admin user may choose to edit or delete the trip from this page.
 - If a not logged in user tries to access this page, they will be redirected to the login page.
 - If a user is logged in, but not admin, tries to access this page they will see the message displayed that they do not have permission to access this page.

 ##### back to [content](#table-of-content)

 ### Delete Trip

 - This feature is available for admin user only
 - The admin user may delete a specific trip from trips.html or trip_detail.html, where the buttons are located
 - When the button is triggered, a modal appears, asking the user to confirm their decision.
 - Once the trip is deleted the alert message in form of toast appears letting the user know the trip has been deleted.
 - Once the 'delete' button is pressed the trip is being deleted from the database
 - ![delete-trip-modal](readme-files/images/delete-trip-modal.png)